Gerardo Machado: Post-war career

 After the war ended, Machado turned to politics and business.
 In 1902, Cuba was granted full independence.
 Meanwhile, Machado was elected as mayor of Santa Clara.
 During the national administration of José Miguel Gómez (1909-1913), Machado was appointed as inspector of the armed forces and later as Secretary of the Interior.

 After his return to private life, he engaged in farming and in business, investing in public utilities.
 With his family provided for, he returned to politics in the early 1920s.

 Machado was said to be the party's war leader in Las Villas province, where he fought on the Liberal side in the "Little War of February 1917" La Chambelona (Chambelona War), with José Miguel Gómez, Alfredo Zayas, and Enrique Loynaz del Castillo.
 The Liberals were defeated.
 Calixto Enamorado fought on the Conservative side.

 After initial victories for the Liberals, things turned for the worse, and yet Machado continued to fight even after the Liberals were defeated by the machine guns of Colonel Rosendo Collazo at Caicaje, once the hacienda of Santiago Saura Orraque and Juan Manuel Perez de la Cruz.
 Finally they could not continue and Machado surrendered on 8 March 1917.

 President Mario García Menocal had definitively won the conflict.
 Technically there was no U.S. intervention in this war.
 Cuban Army officers, notably Julio Sanguilí in Santiago, and their forces regained control of the government.

 In this war, against the background of the Great War raging in Europe, the Liberals were said to be pro-German.
 This resulted in U.S. President Woodrow Wilson adding Cuba to his worries, as he was already concerned about the Mexican civil conflict and actions of Pancho Villa on the Southern border.
-The Cuban war resulted in the death of Frederick Funston, a friend and ally of Menocal.
+The stress of supervising the American military intervention resulted in the death of Frederick Funston, a friend and ally of Menocal.
 President Menocal declared war on Germany 7 April 1917.
-John J. Pershing was reassigned to United States forces in Mexico and then Europe.

 Machado was appointed as Interior Minister under José Miguel Gómez.
 Allied with his predecessor, the outgoing president Alfredo Zayas, and running as a Liberal Party candidate in the 1924 election, Machado defeated Mario García Menocal of the Conservative Party by an overwhelming majority; he was elected as Cuba's fifth president.
 He campaigned with the slogan, "Water, roads, and schools".